 A low-power state where state information is retained and transitioning to Active state can occur rapidly.
-The device may be in the sleep state during both pre-association (device idle waiting for host command) and post-association period as part of the Wi-Fi powersave mode (that is, maintain association with an Access Point but without data traffic).
-In this state, the device is clocked via the internal 32 kHz RC oscillator (RTC), and can be awakened via the host interface or the internal sleep timer expiry.
+The device may be in the sleep state during both pre-association (device idle waiting for host command) and post-association period as part of the Wi-Fi Power Save mode (that is, maintain association with an Access Point but without data traffic).
+In this state, the device is clocked through the internal 32 kHz RC oscillator (Real-time Clock (RTC)), and can be awakened through the host interface or the internal sleep timer expiry.